Why You Shouldn’t Put Your TV Over The Fireplace

 It’s a good idea, right?

 Nope, it’s a bad idea.
 Here’s why, and the right place to put your TV.

 From a health standpoint, that spot over the mantle is too high.
 It’s an uncomfortable angle to watch TV from, especially sitting on a low couch or a comfy lounge chair.
 Seriously, it’s bad for your eyes and your neck.

-That’s because your eyes were designed to be “relaxed” looking at a slight downward angle – when your eyes are looking up at your TV for more than a few minutes at a time, your eye muscles begin to tire, which leads to eyestrain.
+That’s because your eyes were designed to be “relaxed” looking at a slight downward angle – when your eyes are looking up at your TV over the fireplace for more than a few minutes at a time, your eye muscles begin to tire, which leads to eyestrain.